 The islands of Ilovik and Sveti Petar are located south of the island of Lošinj, and the Ilovik Gate separates them.
 The island of Ilovik has an area of 5.8 km2 and there is only one village of the same name.
 The coast is easily accessible from all sides, with many gentle bays.
 The largest bay with a sandy beach is Paržine on the island's southeast side.
 On the island, you will find a shop, post office, bakery, pastry shop, and several quality restaurants.

-Between the two islands stretches a channel 2.5 km long and about 300 m wide.
-Its waters are naturally protected from all winds, except to some extent from the south, and can provide a safe stay for yachts and smaller boats.
-Due to its position on the northern and central Adriatic border, it is very suitable for overnight stays because in just a few hours you can reach Istria, Krk, Rab, Pag, Kornati, and other central Dalmatian destinations.
+Between the two islands stretches a channel 2.5 km long and 300 meters wide.
+Its waters are naturally protected from all winds, except to some extent from the south, and can provide a safe stay for yachts and small boats.
+Due to its position on the northern and central Adriatic border, it is very suitable for overnight stays.
+It's just a few hours of sailing from Istria, Krk, Rab, Pag, Kornati, and other central Dalmatian destinations.

-Ilovik is connected to Lošinj daily by boat line via Mrtvaška bay and by fast line to Rijeka.
-During the summer, excursion boats depart from Mali and Veli Lošinj for Ilovik.
+Ilovik is connected to Lošinj daily by boat line via Mrtvaška bay and by fast ferry line to Rijeka.
+During the summer, daily excursion boats depart from Mali and Veli Lošinj to Ilovik.